screenxtv/screenxtv-gcc-client/README.md

 ## How to Stop/Resume

-1. To stop broadcasting, type `exit` from the screen.
+1. To stop broadcasting, type `exit` in the broadcasted screen.

    NOTE: ScreenX TV holds your session for __10 minutes__ after the `exit`.